pltdev/Samples/wrappers/README.md

 Spokes Wrapper is a source code sample that presents simplified API for use with Plantronics Spokes Software.

-The C# version is fairly feature complete.
+The C# and C++ versions are now pretty much feature complete.
-There are Spokes 2.8 and Spokes 3.x versions available.
+There are Plantronics SDK 3.x and older Spokes SDK 2.8 versions available (the interface between both versions is the same)

-The C++ version is not as complete and currently only Spokes 2.8 But offers call control and mute sync functionality.
-Some advance Contextual Intelligence features are not tested yet and may not be fully implemented.
-(A Spokes 3.x version of C++ Spokes Wrapper is in the works)

 ** Please see the comment blocks of the source files. **